h2020-endeavour/iSDX/pctrl/README.md

 **data2** contains a single element (e.g. inbound) also with subelements (cookies) like the response from api GET ***/service1/element1/***.

-+ API RESPONSE
+> API RESPONSE

 ```
 	Status: 201 Created
 	Content-Location: /service1/element1/subelement1
 	Content-Location: /service1/element1/subelement2
 ```
-The response for api POST 1) and 2) are the same, it returns the created cookie`s URI.
+The response from api POST 1) and 2) are the same, it returns the created cookie`s uri.

 &nbsp;